Department of Research Oncology, King’s College, London, UK.

 Interoperability of clinical, pathological and omics data to execute personalised medicine

 Sheffield Institute for Translational Neuroscience, University of Sheffield, UK, and Department of Biostatistics, Harvard TH Chan School of Public Health, Boston, USA.

 Winston Hide is Professor of Computational Biology at University of Sheffield, UK.

-Professor Hide graduated in Zoology with an Upper Second Honours from the University of Wales (Cardiff) in 1981.
-He attended graduate school at the Temple University, Philadelphia and graduated with a PhD in molecular genetics in 1991.
+Professor Hide graduated in Zoology from the University of Wales (Cardiff) in 1981.
+He attended Temple University, Philadelphia and graduated with a PhD in molecular genetics in 1991.

 In 1992 he performed post doctoral training with Wen Hsuing-Li at the University of Texas, Houston, where he published his first Nature paper and in 1993 went on to train with David Pawson at the Smithsonian Institution National Natural History Museum, in 1994 with Richard Gibbs at the Baylor Human Genome Centre, Houston, and with Dan Davison at the University of Houston.
 In 1995 he gained industrial experience in Silicon Valley at MasPar Computer corporation as Director of Genomics.

 In 1996 Professor Hide founded the South African National Bioinformatics Institute at the University of Western Cape, South Africa and was appointed Professor in 1999.